mariohernandez/component-based-development/docs/chapter-4/building-components/9-movie-listing.md

 * First, notice we are using the very helpful **include** statement to nest the heading component in order to print a title for each collection.
 * Then we have declared `{% block list %}` so we are able to alter how content is rendered when we integrate this component with Drupal.
-* Inside the twig block, we are simply including the _movie-card-collection_ component as is, without having to map variables.
+* Inside the twig block, we are simply including the _card-collection_ component as is, without having to map variables.
 This is because we provided a list of movie cards for it to use in our `movie-list.yml` file.

 ### Twig blocks